 FYI: Tusker House is THE buffet at Disney’s Animal Kingdom, so if you’re adamant about dining there, make a reservation at 180 days out.

-Did we miss your favorite buffet-style restaurant?
+Did we miss your favorite buffet-style restaurant at Disney World?
 Please let us know in the comment section below!